sid-r-singh/blog-new/content/blog/git-tags/index.md

 - `-m` specifies a tagging message, related to the tag.
 Just like commit messages, if you don’t specify any message, Git launches the default editor for you to type it in.

 ## Lightweight tags
-As the name suggests, these tags don't store any mata data & that's why aptly named as lightweight (from storage perspective).
+As the name suggests, these tags don't store any meta data & that's why aptly named as lightweight (from storage perspective).

 ### Creating lightweight tags
 To create a lightweight tag, just don’t supply any of the -a, -s, or -m flags.
 You need to provide a tag name only.